aadulan/Y3S2_revision/computer_security/notes.md

  - software that creates a simulated environment the operating system can interact with
  - software layer that provides this environment is known as a hypervisor or virtual machine monitor (VMM)
  - system running inside the VM is known as a guest, and the native operating system is known as the host

 #### Implementing Virtual Machines
-- Emulation
-where the host operating system simulates virtual interfaces that the guest oper- ating system interacts with.
+- ***Emulation ***:where the host operating system simulates virtual interfaces that the guest oper- ating system interacts with.
 Communications through these interfaces are translated on the host system and eventually passed to the hardware.
 The benefit of emulation is that it allows more hardware flexibility. ownside of emulation is that it typically has decreased performance due to the conversion process associated with the communication between the virtual and real hardware

-- Virtualization
-removes above conversion, the virtual interfaces within the VM must be matched with the actual hardware on the host machine, so communications are passed from one to the other seamlessly.
+- ***Virtualization*** :removes above conversion, the virtual interfaces within the VM must be matched with the actual hardware on the host machine, so communications are passed from one to the other seamlessly.
 This reduces the possibilities for running exotic guest operating systems, but results in a significant performance boost.

 Advans:
 - *Hardware Efficiency* : system admibs to host multi os on same machine ensuring efficient allocation of hardware resources